rossant/website/content/2015-compiler-data-visualization.md

 ## Conclusion

 Since this is such a major departure from the current state of the project, the system discussed here should be explored independently from the development of the VisPy library.
-This is an experiment to investigate an entirely different system for VisPy's internals.
+This is an experiment to investigate an radically different system based on a brand new low-level graphics API.

+Obviously, these are just ideas that need a lot of discussions, and many details need to be worked out.
+But I think this is a really interesting project to pursue.

 If this experiment is successful, the system could potentially become the basis of VisPy in several years.

-It may not be successful, but I believe this is our best bet to ensure a long life to VisPy.

-more details needed
-dynamic visuals
-completely separate from vispy current codebase not future proof